bpatram/enriched-plantuml/README.md

 ## Entity-relationship diagrams

+Enriched PlantUML extends the default class diagram syntax that PlantUML offers to more easily aid in diagraming database schemas.
 When building ER diagrams you'll want to make sure your diagram type is `"er"` when calling `Enrich` to ensure styles are applied correctly.
+Below goes into more depth on what all Enriched adds and how to use it for ER diagrams.

 ### Assumptions/defaults